DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

 Claims 15-17 and 19-20 are rejected under 35 U.S.C.
-103 as being unpatentable over Kwon et al. (US 2009/0315137 A1; hereafter Kwon) in view of Cheng et al. (US 20150115397 A1; hereafter Cheng), Muramatsu al. (US 2018/0286899 A1; hereafter Muramatsu) and Hong et al. (US 2020/0111821 A1; hereafter Hong).
+103 as being unpatentable over Kwon et al. (US 2009/0315137 A1; hereafter Kwon) in view of Cheng et al. (US 20150115397 A1; hereafter Cheng), Muramatsu al. (US 2018/0286899 A1; hereafter Muramatsu), Wen et al. (US 2018/0240838 A1; hereafter Wen) and Lu et al. (US 2013/0323876 A1; hereafter Lu).

 Regarding claim 15, Kwon teaches a method (see Figures 2 and 3A-3F), comprising:

-forming, in a substrate, a photodiode for a pixel sensor of a pixel array (see e.g., the pixel array unit comprising unit pixels PX where photodiodes 140 and 150 are formed in the substrate 100, Paras [0028] – [0029], Figures 2 and 3F);
+forming, in the substrate, a photodiode for a pixel sensor of a pixel array (see e.g., the pixel array unit comprising unit pixels PX where photodiodes 140 and 150 are formed in the substrate 100, Paras [0028] – [0029], Figures 2 and 3F);

 forming, in the substrate, a drain region for the pixel sensor (see e.g., forming in the substrate the floating diffusion region shared by the drains of the transfer transistors, Paras [0028] - [0029], Figure 3F);

-forming, in the substrate, a trench adjacent to the photodiode and the drain region (see e.g., pixel trench 100a’ formed in the substrate 100 adjacent to the photodiodes 140 and 150, Paras [0028] - [0029], Figure 3F);
+forming, in the substrate, a trench, wherein the trench is in direct contact with the substrate (see e.g., pixel trench 100a’ formed in the substrate 100 adjacent to the photodiodes 140 and 150 and in direct contact with the substrate, Paras [0028] - [0029], Figure 3F);

 forming a boron on sidewalls of the trench and on a bottom surface of the trench (see e.g., The channel stop impurity region 106 conformally surrounds the bottom and the sidewall of the pixel trench 100a', and the dark current and noise caused by an interfacial surface defect of the pixel trench 100a' can be decreased.
 Boron (p-type dopant material) is doped into the channel stop impurity region 106, Para [0048], Figure 3F);